+The procedure in TS 23.402 [26] clause 7.2.5 applies with the following modification or modification:

+- Step 3 (Create Session Request): ePDG determines if interworking with 5GC is supported based on UE's 5G NAS capability and local configuration.
+In PGW-C+SMF, only one S-NSSAI is configured for the emergency APN.

+- Step 6 (Create Session Response), compared to step D.1 of clause 4.11.4.3.3, PGW-C+SMF does not include S-NSSAI in PCO for emergency PDN connection.

 4.11.4.3.4 Interaction with PCC

 When interworking with 5GS is supported and a PGW-C+SMF is selected by the ePDG, policy interactions between PDN GW and PCRF specified in TS 23.402 [26] are replaced by equivalent interactions between PGW-C+SMF and PCF as captured in clause 4.11.0a.2.